jayposs/kvfun/notes.md

 ## Notes
-See client1/client1.go for examples of using most features.
+See client1/client1.go for examples of how to use most features.
 See loader/loader.go for example of bulk data loader.
-See server/server.go for db server program (~130 lines).
+See server/server.go for db server program.

 References to "rec/record" mean the Value ( []byte ) used for Gets and Puts.

 ### Request Types (see struct types in kvftypes.go and process funcs in handlers.go)
 * Get - returns multiple recs using specific keys
 * GetOne - returns single rec using specific key
-* GetAll - returns all recs or all recs inside start/end key sequence from bucket
+* GetAll - returns all recs or all recs inside start/end key sequence from bucket in key order
 * Put - adds/replaces multiple recs
 * PutOne - add/replaces single rec
 * Qry - returns recs meeting find conditions in sorted order, can specify start/end key range